Security Battalions: History

 The main role of the Security Battalions was to fight against ELAS.
 Their aggregate force was at most 22,000 men, divided into 9 'evzonic' and 22 'voluntary' battalions, under the command of SS Lieutenant-General Walter Schimana.
-Although the plan was to expand them all over the occupied Greek territories, their main theater of action was in eastern Central Greece and Peloponnese.
+Although the plan was to expand them all over the occupied Greek territories, their main theater of action was in eastern Central Greece and the Peloponnese.
 At that time, ELAS had already gained control over 1/3 of continental Greece.
-They remained faithful to the Germans even when the occupation was crumbling.
-Their last mission was to engage in combat against ELAS and keep them away from the main routes, in order to secure the safe exit of the German troops from Greece.
+The Security Battalions remained faithful to the Germans even when the occupation was crumbling.
+Their last mission was to engage in combat against ELAS and keep them away from the main routes, to secure the safe exit of the German troops from Greece.